The Football Career of My Dad: Joe Blair

 Dad and I and our table in Cardiff in 2004 to watch Wales 2-2 Northern Ireland

 Video footage of Dad playing football is also rare or non existent – in fact, I couldn’t find ANY video footage of Dad in an 11 a side match.
-Probably the best video which only shows a glimpse of Dad’s skills and reading of the game, can be seen in the clip below.
+This is quite sad for me – back in the 1950s, 1960s etc. even the weekly Irish League matches were not often recorded, never mind the lower divisions.
+When Dad last played in the Amateur League in 1991, aged 42 there were still no videos being made, or photos being taken.
+Probably the best video which only shows a glimpse of Dad’s skills and reading of the game, can be seen in the clips below.
 What’s incredible is that in this clip, it is just a 4 a side match in Belfast in November 2017 and my Dad is 68 years old!!
 I am the second oldest player on that pitch at 37, so Dad is the oldest player on the pitch by 31 years, yet he was the best player on the pitch.
 I am in the same team as my Dad here.
 We are attacking to the right.
 Dad is wearing the red shirt (a Gibraltar shirt I brought him from my travels) and I am the white shirt as a goalkeeper.
 Watching this clip from the start, Dad takes his position on the right side of the pitch.
 From the goalkeeper box, I launch the ball to him.
 Dad runs and spots Parker in our team just behind and lays the ball back to Parker.
 Parker shoots and it is saved.
 Dad tries with the rebound and it is saved again.
 It is my cousin Connor that makes both saves.
 Then my cousin Matty shoots against me.
 I save it and my friend Rafal (from Poland, with a white t shirt and black shorts) taps it to me.
 Dad has shouted for the ball, so I hit it first time left footed straight to Dad.
 Dad takes a touch and slots the ball into the bottom corner.
 He scored goals like that for fun for over 60 years!!
 In that match, when Dad was aged 68, he scored 6 goals.
 I was so lucky that my Polish friend Julia actually caught TWO of them on video.
 Here they are!

 Watch one of Dad’s 6 goals here (I set him up for this one):